 The most common side effects with Sculptra are similar to those with any dermal filler:

 - Formation of small lumps

 All of these issues pass quickly.
 PLLA is a biocompatible, biodegradable substance that the body accepts; it has been used in dissolvable sutures for decades.
-Still, if you have numerous allergies, you should check with our nurse practitioner, Karen Zizzo, and she will share Sculptra’s ingredient list with you.
+Still, if you have numerous allergies, you should check with the provider, and they will share Sculptra’s ingredient list with you.